 In those judicial proceedings in which the second instance is in charge of a higher court of justice, it is also possible to lodge an appeal for the purpose of having the Supreme Court of the Republic review the existence of violations of due process and the application of the right during the process.

 In the constitutional proceedings, against the second instance ruling issued by the constitutional superior court, it is possible that only the plaintiff will file a constitutional grievance appeal that will be resolved by the Constitutional Court.

 Likewise, it is possible to appeal the resolutions issued by the judge, other than the judgments, by means of the following mechanisms (Article 121 Code of Civil Procedures): (i) replacement that is brought against the decrees (resolutions that drive the process); and (ii) appeal that is filed against the “court orders”, which resolve relevant procedural issues outside the merits of the dispute.

 As a general rule, the appeal is filed before the same court that issued the judgment or resolution so that it qualifies its admissibility and elevates it to the corresponding superior court.
-In general terms, the admissibility and provenance requirements for filing an appeal, according to the process, are: the submission within the legal deadline; the payment of the fee (with the exception of constitutional processes and those to which “judicial assistance” has been provided); and expression of precisely what rights have been violated with the act appealed.
+In general terms, the admissibility and provenance requirements for filing an appeal, according to the process, are:

 The civil process in Peru is mainly written, so that the filing of the appeal is made once the “affected” party receives notification of the decision to appeal.
 From that moment the deadline to file the appeal is calculated, which must also be formulated in writing.
 As indicated, the deadline for submitting the appeal may vary by virtue of the process in which it is processed, as well as the act subject to appeal.